agama-project/agama/doc/storage_ui.md

 Having all the previous considerations in mind, let's describe how the general user interaction will work.

-The summary screen of Agama would display the result of the current storage proposal (or a message about the failed initial calculation) and a link to modify that layout.
+The summary page of Agama would display the result of the current storage proposal (or a message about the failed initial calculation) and a link to modify that layout.
 That link will lead to the page that allows to (re)configure and (re)calculate the storage proposal and that is described at *The Proposal Page*.